 ECON 161 Microeconomics (3)

-Day: F, S

-Ngt: F, W
+Day: F, W, S Ngt: F, W Prerequisites: None

-Prerequisites: None

-Desvides on our muian of the U.S. econ

 Provides an overview of the U.S. economy including supply and demand and government intervention.
 Focuses on the microeconomic considerations of demand, market structure, cost of production, competition and regulation.
 Explores the factor markets of land, labor and capital, and addresses the redistribution of income by taxation and welfare programs.